| Program start date | Application deadline |

 Applicants must meet the following admission requirements:

-- A completed High School Certificate (or equivalent) with a minimum ATAR required
+- A completed High School Certificate (or equivalent) with a minimum ATAR of 60

-- Successful completion of at least two Bachelor degree level subjects (or Australian Qualifications Framework (AQF) equivalent) or higher in any discipline
+- Or, successful completion of at least two Bachelor degree level subjects (or Australian Qualifications Framework (AQF) equivalent) or higher in any discipline

-- A completed Vocational Education and Training (VET) Certificate III or higher, studied at a TAFE or Registered Training Organisation (RTO), or equivalent
+- Or, a completed Vocational Education and Training (VET) Certificate III or higher, studied at a TAFE or Registered Training Organisation (RTO), or equivalent

-- A completed Tertiary Preparation Certificate (TPC) or bridging program studied at a TAFE, Registered Training Organisation (RTO) or University, or equivalent
+- Or, a completed Tertiary Preparation Certificate (TPC) or bridging program studied at a TAFE, Registered Training Organisation (RTO) or University, or equivalent

-- Partial completion of a Vocational Education and Training (VET) Diploma, of at least 50% from a TAFE or Registered Training Organisation (RTO), or equivalent
+- Or, partial completion of a Vocational Education and Training (VET) Diploma, of at least 50% from a TAFE or Registered Training Organisation (RTO), or equivalent

-- Work experience of at least two years with some elements of business management or supervision, demonstrated by a detailed resume
+- Or, work experience of at least two years with some elements of business management or supervision, demonstrated by a detailed resume

 Credit and Pathways